CrychicTeam/CrychicDoc/docs/en/modpack/kubejs/1.20.1/KubejsCourse/README.md

 ### About Documentation Folders
 * KubeJS-Basics: Contains basic KubeJS content.
-* KubejsAdvanced: Contains advanced KubeJS content.
+* KubeJSAdvanced: Contains advanced KubeJS content.
-* KubejsAddon: Contains content related to KubeJS add-ons and integration with other mods.
+* KubeJSAddon: Contains content related to KubeJS add-ons and integration with other mods.
 * Digression: Contains additional information not directly related to KubeJS code.
 * Texture: Contains assets and resource-related content.
-* KubejsProjects: Contains projects shared by contributors (folder names correspond to the contributor's name).
+* KubeJSProjects: Contains projects shared by contributors (folder names correspond to the contributor's name).
 * Files: Contains downloadable resources mentioned in the documentation.
 * imgs: Contains images used in the documentation, with absolute paths corresponding to their locations.
 * Code: Contains shared code snippets.